Mido191020/Mido191020/README.md

 ## 👨‍💻 About Me

-I'm a passionate Computer Science student from Cairo, Egypt, specializing in backend development.
-With a strong foundation in databases, algorithms, and data structures, I'm dedicated to applying my knowledge to real-world projects.
-I'm constantly seeking opportunities to learn and grow in the ever-evolving world of technology.
+I'm a Computer Science student from Cairo, Egypt, focusing on backend development.
+I have a solid foundation in databases, algorithms, and data structures, and I'm eager to apply this knowledge to impactful projects.
+Always keen to learn and grow, I am excited about new challenges in technology and software development.

 - 🎓 Studying Computer Science at Ahram Canadian University (ACU), Cairo
 - 🚀 Expected to graduate in July 2025